daysofwonder/asmodeenet_sso_js/README.md

 #### Crypto/Token

-For this, it embeds all that it needs (micro ajax lib GamifyDigital.ajax, JWT decoder and JWS Token Signature validation).
+For this, it embeds all that it needs (micro ajax lib AsmodeeNet.ajax, JWT decoder and JWS Token Signature validation).

 Embedded dependencies for crypto:
 * [jsrsasign](https://kjur.github.io/jsrsasign/)